frederic-perez/AmE-dictionary/data/idioms.md

 __stone cold__ Completely bereft of emotion or concern.
 Hyphenated if used as a modifier before a noun. _The criminal was stone cold as she sat in the courtroom stone and heard the verdict being handed down._ _Sam was a stone-cold killer._
 __strangely enough__ Bafflingly; surprisingly; atypically. _Strangely enough, it turned out that we both knew John, but had met him in two different parts of the world._ _Strangely enough, the Hugo awards for_ Galaxy _were relatively far and between._
 __street smart__
+__stressed out__ Experiencing a lot of mental, emotional, or physical strain or tension. _Now, don’t get stressed out, but the boss has some things he wants you to change in the project._
 __strike a chord__ Trigger a feeling or memory, as in _That poem strikes a chord in all those touched by the Holocaust._ This term alludes to striking the strings or keys of a musical instrument.
 __stuff your face__ To eat a lot of food quickly.
 __suffice (it) to say__ :two::hammer: